Sourdough Pull-Apart Christmas Tree Dinner Rolls (Discard)

 Ingredients:

-- 2 1/2 cups organic, unbleached bread flour (or all-purpose flour)
+- 5 cups organic, unbleached all-purpose flour (or bread flour)

 - 1 teaspoon salt